Dev-CasperTheGhost/live_map/README.md

 ## How to install

-Download the ZIP file.
+Download the ZIP file from [the releases tab](https://github.com/Dev-CasperTheGhost/live_map/releases).
 And extract the contents into `resources/live_map/`.

 Add the following to your server.cfg file.